TeamGloomy/TeamGloomy.github.io/pages/mydoc/mks_sgen_l_1_connected_wifi.md

 ```
 stepper.TmcDiagPins = {1.29, 1.27, 1.25, 1.28, 1.26}
 ```
 Please only include the diag pin numbers where you intend to use sensorless homing on that axis.
 For example, if you only intend to use sensorless homing/stall detection on driver 0 and driver 1, only include 1.29 and 1.27 in your board.txt file.
+For more information about setting up sensorless homing, please read [this](sensorless.html).

 #### Driver Diag Pin